pysal/splot/README.md

     $ pip install splot

-## Developing splot
+## Contributing to splot

-Splot is an open source project within the Python Spatial Analysis Library that is supported by a community of Geographers, visualization lovers, map fans, users and data scientists.
+`splot` is an open source project within the Python Spatial Analysis Library that is supported by a community of Geographers, visualization lovers, map fans, users and data scientists.
 As a community we work together to create splot as our own spatial visualization toolkit and will gratefully and humbly accept any contributions and ideas you might bring into this project.

-Feel free to check out our dicussion spaces and add ideas and contributions:
+Feel free to check out our dicussion spaces, add ideas and contributions:
-* Idea collection which PySAL objects to support and how new visualizations could look like:
+* [Idea collection](https://github.com/pysal/splot/issues/10) which PySAL objects to support and how new visualizations could look like
-* Discussion about the splot API:
+* [Discussion](https://github.com/pysal/splot/issues/9) about the splot API
-* Ideas how to integrate other popular visualization toolkits like `Bokeh` or `Altair`
+* Ideas how to integrate [other popular visualization toolkits](https://github.com/pysal/splot/issues/22) like `Bokeh` or `Altair`

-If you have never contributed before or you are just discovering what PySAl and splot have to offer, reading through """Doc-strings""" and correcting our Documentation can be a great way to start.
-Check for spelling and grammar mistakes or use pep8 and pyflakes to clean our `.py` files.
-This will allow you to get used to working with git and generally allows you to familiarize yourself with the `splot` and `PySAL` code base.
+If you have never contributed before or you are just discovering what PySAL and splot have to offer, reading through """Doc-strings""" and correcting our Documentation can be a great way to start.
+Check for spelling and grammar mistakes or use [pep8](https://pypi.org/project/pep8/) and [pyflakes](https://pypi.org/project/pyflakes/) to clean our `.py` files.
+This will allow you to get used to working with [git](https://try.github.io) and generally allows you to familiarize yourself with the `splot` and `PySAL` code base.

-If you have already used PySAl and splot and you are missing object-specific views for your analysis feel free to add or discuss your ideas to our code-base.
-Please make sure you include Uni-test, Documentation and Examples or (create an issue so someone else can work together with you).
-The common `splot` API design discussed here can help you to decide how to best integrate your visualization prototype into `splot`.
+If you have already used PySAL and splot and you are missing object-specific views for your analysis feel free to add or discuss your ideas to our code-base.
+Please make sure you include unit test, documentation and examples or (create an issue so someone else can work together with you).
+The common `splot` API design discussed [here](https://github.com/pysal/splot/issues/9) can help you to decide how to best integrate your visualization prototype into `splot`.

-Beyond working on documentation and prototyping new visualizations you can always write a bug report or feature request on Github issues.
+Beyond working on documentation and prototyping new visualizations you can always write a bug report or feature request on [Github issues](https://github.com/pysal/splot/issues).
 Whether large or small, any contribution makes a big difference and we hope you enjoy beeing part of our community as much as we do!

 ## Community support